 Cowan and Lewis at Turramurra are the sole provider of new College uniforms.
-The uniform can be ordered online and either picked up from the store or delivered to the College for no additional charge.
+The uniform can be ordered online and either picked up from the store or delivered to the College for no additional charge (during school terms).

-Note that Cowan and Lewis have requested all new Year 7 uniform orders be placed by 24 December to ensure supply in time for the start of the school year.
+Note that Cowan and Lewis have requested all new Year 7 uniform fittings and orders to be completed by 14 December to ensure supply in time for the start of the school year.